engineal/mips-minecraft/README.md

 Aaron Lucia (@engineal)

 ### Requirements
-Minecraft 1.15.2 or newer
+Minecraft 1.16.2 or newer

 ## Datapack Install

-Create a new world in creative mode (I prefer the void super-flat preset).
-Then copy `datapacks/mips32r6` into the world's datapack directory.
+1. Create a new world in creative mode (I prefer the void super-flat preset).
+2. Then copy the `datapacks/mips32r6` directory into the world's datapack directory.

 A world download may come eventually, along with a zip file release.
+To include the VGA display (currently inoperable), you can copy the `datapacks/vga` directory into the world's datapack directory as well.

 **Caution: this datapack will replace blocks on load, so be careful if adding to an existing world!**